 When Anthropic Ships Your Startup's Feature - Platform Risk and Thin AI Wrappers

 The pattern is always the same.
-A platform adds a feature, thin wrapper startups die, but companies building on top of the platform with real value survive.
-We have seen this with every major platform - Apple, Google, AWS - and now it is happening with Anthropic and OpenAI.
+A platform adds a feature, thin wrapper startups die, and companies building real value on top of the platform survive.
+We have seen this with every major platform - Apple, Google, AWS - and it is now happening with Anthropic and OpenAI at an accelerated pace.

 The Thin Wrapper Problem

 A thin wrapper startup takes an AI model's API, adds a slightly nicer UI, and charges a margin.
 The product is essentially "ChatGPT but for X" or "Claude but with a better interface."
-The entire value proposition is convenience.
+The entire value proposition is convenience - not transformation, not domain expertise, not proprietary data.
+Just a layer of polish over an existing API.

-When Anthropic ships Claude with computer use, every startup that was just wrapping the API to automate desktop tasks faces an existential problem.
-When OpenAI adds memory to ChatGPT, every "ChatGPT with memory" startup is dead.
+When Anthropic ships Claude with built-in computer use, every startup that was just wrapping the API to automate desktop tasks faces an existential problem overnight.
+When OpenAI adds memory to ChatGPT, every "ChatGPT with memory" startup is dead by the next product update cycle.

 What Survives Platform Risk

-The companies that survive are building something the platform cannot easily replicate:
+The startups that survive when the platform catches up are building something specific the platform cannot easily replicate:

-• Data moats - if your product's value comes from proprietary data or user-generated training data, a platform feature cannot replicate it
+Data moats - If your product's value comes from proprietary data or user-generated training data, a platform feature cannot replicate it.
+The data is the asset.
+A company that processes all of its enterprise customers' contracts has training signal no platform can buy.

-• Integration depth - connecting to 50 different enterprise systems creates switching costs that a platform feature will not match
+Integration depth - Connecting to 50 different enterprise systems, each with years of configuration and historical data, creates switching costs that a platform feature will not match.
+Enterprise sales cycles, compliance certifications, and deep IT integration are moats the platform cannot build overnight.

-• Persistent context - an agent that has learned your preferences across six months of sessions has value that a fresh model session does not
+Persistent context - An agent that has learned your preferences across six months of sessions has value that a fresh model session does not.
+This is the moat that compounds the most purely through time and use, with no additional engineering required beyond building persistent memory correctly.

 The Practical Test